 Creating multiple AppIDs for the same application

 Don't create separate AppIDs where the applications essentially perform the same operations, such as backup or data loss prevention.
 Applications running against the same tenant ultimately share the same resource of the tenant.
 Historically some applications have tried this approach to get around the application throttling but ended up exhausting the tenant’s resource and causing multiple applications to be throttled in the tenant.
-When this can not be avoided, each instance of custom code that interacts with SharePoint Online should be architected to account for throttling being present.

 Scenario specific limits